rqlite/rqlite.io/content/en/docs/Guides/direct-access/_index.md

 - Read-Only Access: Any client reading the SQLite database should open the database connection in [read-only mode](https://www.sqlite.org/c3ref/open.html).

 > Why are these guidelines important?
-A SQLite client, regardless of whether it wrote any data to the database, may checkpoint the WAL when closing its connection, if it is the only connection to the database when it closes.
+A SQLite client, even if it wrote no data to the database, may checkpoint the WAL when closing its connection, if it is the only connection to the database when it closes.
 Checkpointing the WAL will alter the state of the database and will break rqlite.

 ## The impact of Long-Running Reads